 Parents, try these steps to help identify and cope with learning disabilities in school and at home:

-- Work with teachers: Children spend six to eight hours each day with their teacher.
+- Work with teachers: Children spend a lot of time with their teachers, virtually or in-person.
 Maintaining a strong relationship and open communication with educators is essential in supporting a child’s academic success.
-Schedule a meeting with the teacher to find out if they have noticed the same symptoms in the classroom that may have been observed at home.
+Schedule a meeting with the teacher to find out if they have noticed the same symptoms in the classroom or online that may have been observed at home.
 Ask them to complete an assessment and discuss these results with your doctor.